namuan/apickli_functional_tests/README.md

 node report.js
 ```

-which should start up a server to host the report in html format.
+which should generate and launch the browser with the HTML report.